sifive/wake/share/doc/wake/tutorial.md

 command line itself.
 Other methods of making `Plan` objects -- such as `makeExecPlan` -- may or may not ask for a label, but one can always be added with `setPlanLabel`.

-This example also demonstrates the syntax `x | f 0 | g`.
-This should be read like the pipe operator in a shell script.
-Ultimately, it will be evaluated as `g (f 0 x)`, but when chaining together multiple transformations to data, the pipe syntax becomes more readable.

 Finally, `println` is very useful when debugging wake code.
 However, be forewarned that the execution order of wake is not sequential!